 The furor over the sighting sets both local government and church officials against “little Soubirous.”
 The mayor of Lourdes (Aubrey Mather) and the high prosecutor (Vincent Price, in his best role) look for any means they can to put a stop to the growing horde of believers who follow Bernadette to the ghotto each day to see the lady.
 The railroad has been planning to construct a depot in Lourdes, and neither the mayor nor the prosecutor want the town to be known as a gathering place for religious fanatics.
 Father Peyramale holds to the official church line to ignore the supposed visions.
 It seems that the Enlightenment has turned even religious leaders into skeptics.
 Of course, when Bernadette brings forth the miraculous spring, in a scene of moving intensity, by scratching in the dirt and eating weeds, there’s no way for anyone to suppress Our Lady of Lourdes anymore.
 Bernadette’s future moves swiftly toward the nunnery and immortality.

 Several scenes stand out for me.
-The confrontation in the convent between Bernadette, who is now Sister Marie Bernard, and Sister Marie Therese about the older’s nun’s disbelief in the miracle because Bernadette has never suffered as she has.
+The confrontation in the convent between Bernadette, who is now Sister Marie Bernard, and Sister Marie Therese about the older nun’s disbelief in the miracle because Bernadette has never suffered as she has.
 When confronted with the fact that Bernadette has been suffering silently with a horrible leg tumor and tuberculosis of the bone, Sister Marie Therese runs to the chapel and begs forgiveness for her envy.
 “I know now we cannot storm the gates of heaven.
 We must be chosen.”
 While this scene seems to reinforce the need for worldly suffering to reach the kingdom of heaven, in fact, it does just the opposite.
 Rather it reinforces the church’s dogma that Jesus Christ and his saints are the ones who suffer for humanity’s sins, and that the suffering Sister Marie Therese put herself through to be worthy of divine grace is neither desired nor required.